rev-net/memo/pitch.md

 ### Structure

-RRG is an LLC owned by Jango, Filip, Aeolian, KMac, and Rob.
+RRG is an LLC owned by Jango, Filip, Aeolian, and KMac.
 RRG is a $REV token holder alongside other holders.

 ### Onchain management